gdsec-test/dcu-bots/README.md

 # dcu-bots
-Home for bots\n
+Home for bots
-API Bot\n
+API Bot
-Queue Bot
+Missed Ticket Bot

 NOTE: Each script will look for an ```.ini``` file to read its settings from.
 The settings file should be named ```<script_name>_settings.ini``` and placed in the same directory as its parent script.
 Be sure to set the permissions on the ```.ini``` files appropriately so that no passwords are readable.
 Listed below are example ```.ini``` files for each of the scripts.
 Values surrounded with ```< >``` will need to be substituted with real values before runtime